 Dividend stocks are a great source of passive income because they have the growth potential of stocks and a favorable tax rate (we’ll see what happens in 2013.)
 I have converted most of the investments in our taxable brokerage accounts to dividend stocks in order to generate dividend income.
 Currently we are receiving about $7,500 per year in dividends, but that should grow because I targeted companies that have a track record of increasing their dividends.
 I’m also adding to these investments whenever we have a surplus.
 I would like to eventually see $12,000 in dividends per year.
 This will probably take 5+ years though.

 We have a rental home and a 4 plex.
 I have high hopes for these properties in the future, but 2012 wasn’t a good year for us.
-The 4 plex needed a lot of big repairs this year and we ended the year just about even.
+The 4 plex needed a lot of big repairs and we ended the year just about even.
 2013 should be much better, but we’ll have to wait until the end of the year to see.
 I’m projecting $7,500 in positive cash flow for 2013.